 Working with time series: Denoising and imputation frameworks to improve data density

-Increasingly, organisations are looking beyond conventional data provided by data aggregators and vendors in their industry.
-But alternative data, because of the way it is generated and collected, is typically noisy and often ephemeral.
+Increasingly, organizations are looking beyond conventional data provided by data aggregators and vendors in their industry.
+But alternative data, because of the way it’s generated and collected, is typically noisy and often ephemeral.
 A model’s ability to learn and correctly predict future outcomes is greatly influenced by the underlying data.
-Clean, complete data can make the difference between deriving correct and incorrect conclusions from analyses conducted on this data.
+Clean, complete data can make the difference between deriving correct and incorrect conclusions.
 Incomplete data can restrict its application to only a small set of techniques.
-For alternative data sources, missed data is almost impossible to recover.
+And for alternative data sources, missed data is almost impossible to recover.

-To extract meaningful signals from alternative data, it is necessary to apply de-noising and imputation to generate clean and complete time-series.
-There are numerous ways to smooth a noisy data series and impute missing values, each with their relative strengths and weaknesses.
+To extract meaningful signals from alternative data, it’s necessary to apply denoising and imputation to generate clean and complete time series.
+There are numerous ways to smooth a noisy data series and impute missing values, each with relative strengths and weaknesses.
 Smoothing removes noise from the data and allows patterns and trends to be identified more easily.
-It can, however, make a series appear less volatile than it is and may mask the very patterns a practitioner is seeking to identify.
-So, when should and should one not smooth a series?
-If it is smoothed, what type of smoothing should be applied?
+It can, however, make a series appear less volatile than it is and may mask the very patterns you’re seeking to identify.
+So you have to know when you should and shouldn’t smooth a series, and if it is smoothed, what type of smoothing you should apply.

 Similarly, missing observations in time series can be imputed in many ways.
 These are covered in detail in both academic and practitioner literature.
 What caused the missing values in the first place and how the data is going to be used in downstream applications can often inform the most appropriate strategy for imputation.
-However, when there are multiple options to choose from, how does one objectively choose between different strategies?
-Furthermore, how many consecutive missing values can be safely imputed?
+However, when there are multiple options to choose from, you have to objectively choose between different strategies and identify how many consecutive missing values can be safely imputed.

-Prerequisite knowledge- Basic understanding techniques such as simple and exponentially weighted moving averages, median filters, linear interpolation - Basic understanding of metrics such as root mean square error, mean absolute and percent errors, relative error
+- A basic understanding of techniques such as simple and exponentially weighted moving averages, median filters, and linear interpolation and metrics such as root mean square error, mean absolute and percent errors, and relative error

 What you'll learn